The struggle for freedom is not a path of easy victories; it is the path of enduring hope against overwhelming odds.

 Farha

 Very hard stuff.
-These films are all documentaries, apart from Farha, a film which caused quite a controversy when Avigdor Lieberman (a far right Israeli politician who is now considered to be a relative moderate compared to some people in this government - “relative” is of course very very relative in this case) condemned Netflix for streaming the film in Israel.
+These films are all documentaries, apart from Farha, a film which caused quite a controversy when Avigdor Lieberman (an Israeli politician who was once considered far right, but has come by the time of writing to be considered a relative moderate compared to some characters in the Israeli government - “relative” is of course very very relative in this case) condemned Netflix for streaming the film in Israel.
 Uncomfortable viewing for him, no doubt, but I’m here for honest and open discussions.

 Palestinian films from inside the 1948 borders